 How long will we hold your information?

-If we hold your personal information we will only keep it for as long as is required for legal and audit purposes or so that we can keep in touch with you and provide good supporter care through having a record of our relationship with you.
-When we no longer need to retain your information we will ensure it is securely disposed of.
+If we hold your personal information we will only keep it for as long as is required for legal and audit purposes or so that we can keep in touch with you if you have consented for us to do so.
+When we no longer need to retain your information, we will ensure it is securely disposed of.